-1380 The XON and XOFF op-codes are used to manage the generation of IEEE 802.3 PAUSE frames on the 1381 op-codes behave as described in this clause.
-If the Network Controller does not support flow control or if 1382

-NC-SI.
-If the Network Controller supports flow control and flow control is enabled, the XOFF and XON configuration, an NC sending an XOFF op-code may see the XOFF packet emission delayed by two or
+- 1690 The XON and XOFF op-codes are used to manage the generation of IEEE 802.3 PAUSE frames on the - 1691 RBT interface.
+If the Network Controller supports flow control and flow control is enabled, the XOFF and - XON op-codes behave as described in this clause.
+If the Network Controller does not support flow control - or if flow control is not enabled, the Network Controller shall pass the op-codes to the next package. - 1694 There may be a configuration where some NCs support flow control and others do not.
+In this - 1695 configuration, an NC sending an XOFF op-code may see the XOFF packet emission delayed by two or

-1383 flow control is not enabled, the Network Controller shall pass the op-codes to the next package.

-1384 There may be a configuration where some NCs support flow control and others do not.
-In this

-1386 more full size Pass-through packets, one for each package not supporting XOFF when it gets the token,

-- and one for the next package supporting XOFF before sending the XOFF packet.
-The NC is not required to provide buffering to prevent packet loss in this configuration.
-No drop behavior should be expected by an MC only if all NCs have flow control enabled. - 1390 NOTE There is a maximum amount of time that the Network Controller may maintain a PAUSE.
-For more 1391 information, see 8.4.41.
+- more full size Pass-through packets, one for each package not supporting XOFF when it gets the token, and one for the next package supporting XOFF before sending the XOFF packet.
+The NC is not required - to provide buffering to prevent packet loss in this configuration.
+No drop behavior should be expected by - an MC only if all NCs have flow control enabled. - 1700 NOTE There is a maximum amount of time that the Network Controller may maintain a PAUSE.
+For more information, see 8.4.41.

-1392 7.2.3.4.1 XOFF op-code
+1702 7.2.3.4.1 XOFF op-code

-A Network Controller package that becomes congested while receiving packets from the NC-SI shall perform the following actions:

-- If it does not have a TOKEN, it sends the XOFF op-code to the next package. - If it has the TOKEN and has not previously sent an XOFF frame for this instance of congestion, it shall send a single XOFF frame (PAUSE frame with a pause time of 0xFFFF) and will not generate an XOFF op-code. - A package may also regenerate an XOFF frame or op-code if it is still congested and determines that the present PAUSE frame is about to expire. - 1401 When a package on the ring receives an XOFF op-code, it shall perform one of the following actions: - If it does not have a TOKEN op-code, it passes the XOFF op-code to the next package in the ring. - If it has the TOKEN, it shall send an XOFF frame (PAUSE frame with a pause time of 0xFFFF) and will not regenerate the XOFF op-code.
+- 1703 A Network Controller package that becomes congested while receiving packets from the NC-SI shall perform the following actions: - If it does not have a TOKEN, it sends the XOFF op-code to the next package. - 1706 NOTE If it has the TOKEN and has not previously sent an XOFF frame for this instance of congestion, it shall send a single XOFF frame (PAUSE frame with a pause time of 0xFFFF) and will not generate an XOFF op-code. - A package may also regenerate an XOFF frame or op-code if it is still congested and determines that the present PAUSE frame is about to expire. - 1711 When a package on the ring receives an XOFF op-code, it shall perform one of the following actions: - If it does not have a TOKEN op-code, it passes the XOFF op-code to the next package in the ring. - If it has the TOKEN, it shall send an XOFF frame (PAUSE frame with a pause time of 0xFFFF) and will not regenerate the XOFF op-code.
 If it receives another XOFF op-code while sending the XOFF frame or a regular network packet, it discards the received XOFF op-code.

-1407 7.2.3.4.2 XON op-code
+1717 7.2.3.4.2 XON op-code